sayakpaul/stable-diffusion-keras-ft/README.md

 plot_images(generated_images, "Fine-tuned on the Pokemon dataset")
 ```

-You can check out this [Colab Notebook] (TODO) to play with the code.
+You can check out this [Colab Notebook](https://colab.research.google.com/drive/1ekQmwepOdRvLpGrn-puQuEUC6-Jr9TEp?usp=sharing) to play with the code.

 ## Results